WaveBeans/wavebeans/docs/user/lib/inputs/sines.md

 Sine input
 =========

 WaveBeans supports generating of sinusoid of specific frequency as well as sweep sinusoid which changes it frequency from one to another within specific time range.
-It works as an Input..
+These inputs as they are just a mathematical function support any sampling rate, and resampling happens internally.

 Sine
 ------

 To generate sinusoid of specific frequency you can use the following syntax:

-Generate sinusoid if the the frequency can be represented as integer number:
+* generate sinusoid if the the frequency can be represented as integer number:

 ```kotlin
 440.sine()
 ```

-Or there is another way to define it:
+* or there is another way to define it using any number as a source of frequency value:

 ```kotlin
 440.12345.sine() // the frequency of the sinusoid will be 440.12345Hz